Stabja/Track-N-Train/README.md

 5. Training

 ## Attendance module
-This module checks the attendance by scanning QR code and verifying the geolocation, then confirming the Identity by Facial Recognition.
+This module checks the attendance of field employees by scanning QR code and verifying the geolocation, then confirming the Identity by Facial Recognition.

 ## Sales module
+This module keeps record of the current sales status of the products.

 ## Stock module
+This module keeps record of the inventory of products present in the current Stock.

-## Visual Merchandising module
+## Visual Merchandising
+This is the Frontend part where customers can scroll and purchase products currently available in the company stock.

 ## Training module
+This module is used for posting videos which are used for training current field employees of the company.
+Think of it as Thinkfic or Udemy.